MY HOME BIRTH PRACTICE IS CURRENTLY FULL.

 Our nation is in the midst of the largest global pandemic of our lifetime.
 COVID-19 has left all of us unsure of what comes next.
 As we watch the numbers of infected individuals rise, research and guidelines change.
 Expectant parents are left with fear and an ever-changing plan.
 Understandably, people are curious about what the world will even look like when their child is born.
 Hospital policies are changing.
 Birth plans must be altered.
 As midwives, empathize with these concerns.
 We hear and see you.

-Many are considering a change in birth location right now.
+Many expectant parents are considering a change in birth location right now.
 In all health care professions, resources such as gloves and masks are in high demand and short supply.
 This is true for community midwives as well.
 We must carefully consider our workloads.
 Most community midwives have come into this season with an already full practice schedule.

 In order to provide the high-quality and safe care that we’re known for, community midwives must prioritize those families who were already a part of our practice before this pandemic.
 Social distancing doesn’t really work in this profession.
 We know many of us will become ill at some point.
 These are important things for us to consider moving forward.